google/turbinia/README.md

   -i, --requests        Show all requests from a specified timeframe.
 The
                         default timeframe is 7 days.
 Please use the -d flag to extend this.
+  -w, --workers         Show Worker status information from a specified
+                        timeframe.
+The default timeframe is 7 days.
+Please use the -d flag to extend this.
 ```

 ## Other documentation